segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/implementation.md

 {% endcodeexample %}

 ## Utility methods
-The Analytics-Kotlin utility methods help you work with plugins from the analytics timeline.
+The Analytics Kotlin utility methods help you work with plugins from the analytics timeline.
 They include:
 - [Add](#add)
 - [Find](#find)
 - [Remove](#remove)